 The gold at the heart of MVC is the separation between the user interface code (the view, these days often called the presentation) and the domain logic (the model).
 The presentation classes contain only the logic needed to deal with the user interface.
 Domain objects contain no visual code but all the business logic.
 This separates two complicated parts of the program into pieces that are easier to modify.
 It also allows multiple presentations of the same business logic.
 Those experienced in working with objects use this separation instinctively, and it has proved its worth.

 Exploring these authors’ work, we find no direct relation between Layers and MVC.
 You can use one without the other.
-Applying a layered architecture together with MVC can be seful, though.
-I like the way Craig Larman explain this interplay in his book:
+Applying a layered architecture together with MVC can be useful, though.
+I like the way Craig Larman explains this interplay in his book:

 This is a key principle in the Pattern Model-View-Controller (MVC).
 MVC was originally a small-scale Smalltalk-80 pattern, and related data objects (models), GUI widgets (views), and mouse and keyboard event handlers (controllers).
 More recently, the term “MVC” has been co-opted by the distributed design community to also apply on a large-scale architectural level.
 The Model is the Domain Layer, the View is the UI Layer, and the Controllers are the workflow objects in the Application layer.

-Following Larman’s, MVC is an interesting way to organize Layers.
+Following Larman, MVC is an interesting way to organise Layers.
 We can draw a picture like this:

 Back to DTOs, let’s take a look at how the original MVC paper thought about the relationship between Model and View: